aio-libs/aiohttp/docs/client_reference.rst

                           response_class=None, cookies=None, headers=None,\
                           auth=None)

-   :module: aiohttp.client

    The class for creating client sessions and making requests.

-   :param aiohttp.connector.BaseConnector connector: BaseConnector sub-class
+   :param aiohttp.connector.BaseConnector connector: BaseConnector
-                                                     instance to support connection pooling.
+      sub-class instance to support connection pooling.

    :param loop: :ref:`event loop<asyncio-event-loop>`
       used for processing HTTP requests.
       If param is ``None``, :func:`asyncio.get_event_loop`
       is used for getting default event loop, but we strongly recommend to use explicit loops everywhere.
       (optional)

    :param request_class: Custom Request class implementation (optional)